-While some love the natural charm of freckles, many make it a priority to achieve a flawless skin tone.
+While some love the natural charm of freckles, others make it a priority to achieve a flawless skin tone.
 If you are looking to even your skin tone, know that not all types of pigmentation are equal.

 Differences between the Types of Pigmentation